- Season: open year-round

 - No restriction on caliber of rifles and/or handguns

-According to the GFP book Wild Mammals of South Dakota, the opportunistic coyote is located throughout the state in almost every habitat.
-Coyote tend to be secretive and are most active from dusk to dawn.
+Coyotes are located throughout the state in almost every habitat.
+Coyotes tend to be secretive and are most active from dusk to dawn.
 They often rest during the day and only move when disturbed.
 They remain active throughout the winter.